c19witness/uk-covid19-inquiry/2023-07-17_module-1/3_Professor_Philip_Banfield.rst

 **Professor Philip Banfield**: I mean, that's partially true, but when it comes to, for example, inequalities within our healthcare and social care workforce, we are still in a situation where the recommendation is for fluid-resistant :outline:`surgical masks`, which of course are not protective against :outline:`aerosols` at all.
 So that advice is affecting disproportionately those with inequalities.

-And ventilation within our NHS estate and social care isn't -- hasn't been addressed either.
+And :outline:`ventilation` within our NHS estate and social care isn't -- hasn't been addressed either.

 So the risk assessments and the assessment of hazards is still being poorly done, and it affects certain members of both our patients and our staff disproportionately.